JonathanCabezas/doublons/README.md

 # Duplicate Finder (v1)

-This program finds duplicates files in a directory and removes them.
+This program finds duplicates files (hash-based) in a directory and removes them.
 For example, if you have the following files:

 - test.txt